eliot-akira/expreva/readme.md

 The source code is compiled to a compact JSON-serializable format, suitable for transfer over HTTP, WebSocket, or inter-process communication.

 The goal is to stay beginner-friendly, and simple enough to implement on a range of platforms.
 Currently it runs in a web browser, Node.js server, and on [PHP](https://github.com/expreva/expreva-php).
-An eventual plan is to compile to WebAssembly, and perhaps run on embedded devices.
+An eventual plan is to compile to WebAssembly.

 ## Parser